louisv123/Hadoop_Project/Project_5/Readme.md

 The command shell asks the number of iteration of page rank iteration. (e.g: 5)

-Then, the command shell the path of hdfs file, here it would be `name`
+Then, the command shell asks the path of hdfs file, here it would be `name`